Dr. Hanne Scholz

 Supervisor for the following CompSci project

-- Deep-learning based analysis and modelling of cell differentiation pathways (available in call 2)
+- Deep-learning based analysis of stem cell differentiation pathways (available in call 2)